Date published: 02 August, 2022

 - Scottish Water for purposes related to protecting the quality of water and supporting the improvement of water courses

-- organisations who carry out statistical and research activities relating to agriculture, the environment and the rural economy in Scotland.
+- Organisations who carry out statistical and research activities relating to agriculture, the environment and the rural economy in Scotland.
 Where an organisation carries out a one-off study we will require removal of any personal data as soon as possible.
 Some regular research providers are licensed to maintain data over a longer period to enable more extensive research.
-The major organisations of this type are: the James Hutton Institute, the Centre for Ecology and Hydrology and Scotland’s Rural College
+The major organisations of this type are:

 Freedom of information